Abilities in Warhammer 40k 10th edition

 Warhammer 40k Weapon Abilities

-Weapon Abilities aren’t mutually exclusive; WarCom gives the example of Bolt-rifles, which are now both Heavy and Assault weapons (effectively granting them two different firing modes).
-This is a big change to the Weapon Types system that has been in effect since 3rd edition 40k, which granted each weapon just one type.
+Weapon Abilities aren’t mutually exclusive.
+Space Marine Bolt-rifles are both Heavy and Assault weapons, which grants them two different firing modes.
+This is a big change from the Weapon Types system that has been in effect since 3rd edition 40k.

 These are all the Weapon Abilities in Warhammer 40k 10th edition: